dataviscourse/tutorials/lectures/lecture-d3.md

 {% include code.html id="d3_enter1" file="d3_enter1.html" code="" js="false" preview="true" %}

-There are still only three elements, it doesn't matter how many data points we have - we can't use more than there are elements to select.
+There are still only three elements, it doesn't matter how many data points we have – we can't use more than there are elements to select.
 What to do? [`enter()`](https://github.com/d3/d3-selection/blob/master/README.md#selection_enter)!
 The enter selection holds placeholders for all the data elements that had no corresponding DOM element.
 We can use this selection to append new elements.

 {% include code.html id="d3_enter2" file="d3_enter2.html" code="" js="false" preview="true" %}

-Progress - we have one element for each data item, but it doesn't look good and it's not drawn based on data.
+Progress – we have one element for each data item, but it doesn't look good and it's not drawn based on data.
 To fix this, we can apply data-driven attributes to the enter selection as well:

 {% include code.html id="d3_enter3" file="d3_enter3.html" code="" js="false" preview="true" %}

 Now, that works!
 But we're duplicating code.
-So instead we can do this shorter version:
+So instead we can do this shorter version using [`merge()`](https://github.com/d3/d3-selection#selection_merge):

 {% include code.html id="d3_enter4" file="d3_enter4.html" code="" js="false" preview="true" %}